-Yes.
-Whitmore School is a private school accredited by AdvancED.
+YES!
+Whitmore School is a private school regionally accredited by North Central Association of Colleges and Schools, (NCA CASI) a division of AdvancED.
 Accreditation is awarded only to educational institutions that meet the highest standards of providing quality education programs and services.
-You may search the accreditation of CompuHigh/Whitmore School by going to the www.advanc-ed.org website.
+You may search the accreditation of CompuHigh/Whitmore School by going to the AdvancED website.

 Is this home-schooling?

 Technically, you are not home-schooling.
 Since Whitmore School is an accredited private school, you are enrolling in a private school and taking online (virtual) high school courses.
 We provide the coursework and teachers, just like traditional schools. *Important Note: Some states may consider online education as “homeschooling.”
 Contact your state’s Department of Education to learn of any homeschool rules or regulations that may apply in your state.

 Yes.
 In order to access your courses, you will need to have high speed Internet.